Synonyms: Ren: kidney (in Latin); Nephros: kidney (in Greek).

 The absolute capacity of renal pelvis and major and minor calyces is about 8 ml.
 This fact would be to be held in mind while injecting radiopaque substance via ureter to outline these spaces because surplus of substance may split the ssites of continuity between the minor calyces and renal papillae.

-The kidneys are provided by the renal arteries.
+The kidneys are supplied by the renal arteries.
 Generally there’s 1 renal artery for every kidney, but in about 30% people accessory renal arteries are also seen.
 They generally originate from the aorta and goes into the kidney at the hilus or at 1 of its Poles, typically the lower post.
 The renal arteries have a blood flow in excess of 1 L/minute.

 The renal arteries originate directly from the abdominal aorta just below the origin of the superior mesenteric artery (i.e., at the level of intervertebral disc between L1 and L2).